lencse/travel-plan-test-task/README.md

 ### Output format

-* Travel destinations are printed in the planned order in one line
+* Travel destinations are printed in the planned order in one line.

 ## Prerequisites